 This roller coaster is unique since it is built on top of the 900-foot tall Stratosphere Tower in Las Vegas.
-While the coaster is a simple design that just makes continous rounds around the tower deck with little to offer, the view is amazing.
-Unfortunately, the High Roller closed at the end of 2005 and is being removed to make room for a future attraction.
+While the coaster is a simple design that just makes continuous rounds around the tower deck with little to offer, the view is amazing.
+Unfortunately, the High Roller roller closed at the end of 2005 and is being removed to make room for a future attraction.

 |1996||Steel||Freeform||Werner Stengel, S&MC|

 Late 90s – Train modified by removing two cars and reducing the capacity from 36.

 Train has seven cars with two rows each, seating two abreast per row.